ds5110/ohdsi-fall24/docs/README.md

 ### 3.1 First Discharge Path for All Cohort Patients

 We mapped each of the discharge_to_concept_ids to its concept name.
 Outlier discharge_to_concept_ids with too few instances were dropped.

 <img src="../figs/first_discharge.png" width=700>

 <br>

 ### 3.2 Categories for Discharge Facilities - All

 The dishcarge_to_concept_ids were grouped into categories based upon themed buckets created by Casey and Rob.
 The categories are Home, Skilled Nursing, Acute Care, Inpatient Rehab and Other.
+The categories allow us to see more easily where patients are going.
 See [here](/docs/img/facility_category.png) for more detail on the codes and categories.
 Most patients are sent home after the stroke occurence.

 <img src="../figs/first_discharge_grouped.png" width=700>